marat-iliyasov/marat-iliyasov.github.io/_publications/2021/to-be-or-not-to-be-a-chechen.md

 ---
-title:          "The Frontiers of Sociology"
+title:          "To Be or Not to Be a Chechen?
+The Second Generation of Chechens in Europe and Their Choices of Identity"
 date:           2021-06-21
 selected:       true
 pub:            "The Frontiers of Sociology"